 - Keep the soil temperature between 27 and 30 C .

 - Germination will commence in as little as 7 days and most should be sprouting within 14 days.

 - The seedlings need to stay in the warm moist environment (bottom heat propagation tray until they have established good root systems.
 Wait until each seedling has 3 to 4 leaves.

-- Seedlings need to be acclimatised (hardened off) to the full sun, so move them into morning sun for a week or so, and increasing into full sun.
+- Your new plants need to be acclimatised (hardened off) to the full sun, so move them into morning sun for a week or so, and increasing into full sun.

 - You should water regularly with a liquid seaweed fertiliser during this period.